kissillesgergely/Quiz/README.md

 The app utilises the Open Trivia Database API (https://opentdb.com/), which provides the questions and answers for the Open Trivia version.

-The optometry questions are provided by a Cardiff University optometry student.

 To run the project you have to create a `.env` file according to the `.env.example` file with your Firebase